Extraordinary Tea for Extraordinary Lives

 There is a lot more to OMGTea’s Organic Matcha than just the lovely mild green tea taste and its vibrant emerald green colour.

-It also has astonishing health properties and we feel privileged to be one of the select few in the UK that import Japanese Matcha as we understand its true value.
+It also has astonishing properties and we feel privileged to be one of the select few in the UK that import Japanese Matcha as we understand its true value.

-The potential anti-ageing health benefits of Matcha green tea are so wide ranging that it’s difficult to know where to begin.
-Some of these health benefits are also backed up by scientific and medical research; research that has only just started to scratch the surface of this wonder drink.
+The potential benefits of Matcha green tea are so wide ranging that it’s difficult to know where to begin.
+Some of these benefits are also backed up by scientific and medical research; research that has only just started to scratch the surface of this wonder drink.
 OMGTea is commissioning its own research into matcha too.

 By now most of us know that green tea in general is very good for us – Matcha is the pinnacle of all green teas and it’s OMGTea’s mission to spread the word about this wonderful green powder.

 What is Matcha Green Tea?

 You might be wondering what it is that makes Matcha so special, isn’t it just another type of green tea?
 Well it all comes down to how it’s grown and processed and also how you drink it.